drussey/gatsby-cv/README.md

   Online Resume
 </h1>

-Online cv created based on this template: [gatsby-starter-cv](https://github.com/santosfrancisco/gatsby-starter-cv) Template changed to include navigation bar and some extra sections and data
+Online resumé based on this template: [gatsby-starter-cv](https://github.com/ajimenezdev/gatsby-cv) which was originally created from this template: [gatsby-starter-cv](https://github.com/santosfrancisco/gatsby-starter-cv)
+Template changed to include navigation bar and some extra sections and data

 ## 📷 Preview